Athlete mid toes-to-bar movement on a steel pull-up rig in a CrossFit box with motion blur and dramatic backlighting

 • V-up → tuck-up (tuck the knees to chest instead of straight legs)

-If you’re newer to bodyweight training broadly, our calisthenics for weight loss and street workout beginner guide introduce foundational holds and pulls that translate directly to CrossFit gymnastic skills.
+If you’re newer to bodyweight training broadly, our calisthenics for weight loss and beginner calisthenics routine introduce foundational holds and pulls that translate directly to CrossFit gymnastic skills.

 Will a CrossFit ab workout give me visible abs?

 It will build them.
-Whether you see them depends on body fat percentage — typically below 15 percent for men and below 22 percent for women.
+Whether you see them depends on body fat percentage — typically below 10 to 12% for men and 16 to 20% for women for clear definition, with faint outlines appearing higher.
 The training reveals what the diet uncovers.

 Are GHD sit-ups dangerous?